ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 NAME     STATUS     ROLES                  AGE   VERSION narsil   NotReady   control-plane,master   18m   v1.29.6+k3s2
 ```
 To fix this, you need to apply a Container Network Interface (CNI).
-Run the command to use the "smarter_cni", and label the node.
+Run the command to use the `smarter_cni`, and label the node as follows:
 ```console
 kubectl apply -f example/smarter_cni.yaml kubectl label node narsil smarter.cni=deploy
 ```
-Re-run the kubectl command.
+Re-run the kubectl command:
 ```bash
 kubectl get nodes
 ```